 What is withdrawal?

 Withdrawal is also known as detoxification or detox.
-It’s when you cut out, or cut back, on using alcohol or other drugs.
+It’s when you quit , or cut back, on using alcohol or other drugs.
 You may have developed a physical or psychological dependence on a drug, or both.
-Symptoms experienced during withdrawal can be mild or severe, depending on:
+Symptoms during withdrawal can be mild or severe, depending on:

 - how long you’ve been using for